igorbash/PostQuantumProject/Readme.md

+We will demonstrate 3 servers: classic, pq only, hybrid and 2 clients: openssl and boringssl

-1. We will create certifactes for all types of servers - in each certs folder of each server:
+1. Certificates creation for all types of servers - in each certs folder of each server:
     1.1. classic_server: